TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

    `Serious software testing: TYPO3 runs its 20,000th build!
    <https://typo3.com/blog/serious-software-testing-typo3-runs-its-20000th-build>`__

-You can run these tests locally with docker using the same setup Bamboo uses.
+You can run these tests locally with docker using a similar setup.

 Practical considerations
 ========================